Clancy Brown: Voice-over work

 For Disney, he has played roles such as the Dark Dragon in American Dragon: Jake Long, the Ugly Bald Guy in the film Recess: School's Out, as well as Undertow in The Little Mermaid II: Return to the Sea, and he also made a guest appearance in the Kim Possible episode "Oh, No!
 Yono" where he played the titular character.
 He also voiced King Frederick in the Disney Channel series Rapunzel's Tangled Adventure and the Disney Channel film Tangled: Before Ever After.

 For Nickelodeon, Brown has voiced several characters in the Avatar franchise, such as corrupt Dai Li leader Long Feng in Avatar: The Last Airbender in 2006 and top gangster Yakone in The Legend of Korra in 2012.
-He guest-starred in Dungeon as the Demon Cat and the narrator for the opening and closing quotes in the episode "Ocean of Fear".
+He guest-starred in the Season 1 episodes of Adventure Time, Dungeon as the Demon Cat, and Ocean of Fear as the narrator for the opening and closing quotes.
 Brown also voices Destro in G.I.
 Joe: Renegades; Jeff Fischer's biological father in American Dad!; Grune the Destroyer in the ThunderCats reboot; and the recurring role of Agent Silas in Transformers: Prime.

 From 2011 to 2013, Brown voiced Savage Opress, Count Dooku's new apprentice and Darth Maul's brother, in Star Wars: The Clone Wars.
 He starred as Chris Bradford, Shredder's top henchman, in the 2012 Teenage Mutant Ninja Turtles television series.
 From the third quarter of 2014, Brown began doing voice-overs as the main talent for Chevy truck national and regional television commercials.
 On March 21, 2016, Brown began voicing a new character to the series, Red Death, a parody of the Marvel villain Red Skull, in The Venture Brothers episode "Red Means Stop".
 He continued this role in season 7, and was signed to appear in season 8 before the show's cancellation.
+Since 2021, he has provided various voices for the Amazon Prime Video series Invincible.